 CoSchedule – If you’re planning on blogging or creating a social media presence (you are planning on a social media presence, right?), you’ll find CoSchedule a powerful tool to help you stay on top of things.
 My day job involves a lot of social media management, so I’ve tried a lot of scheduling tools, from Buffer to Hootsuite and beyond.
 CoSchedule is my favorite, partly because they make it really easy to set up a social campaign, and they also have fantastic resources for learning the service and learning more about how to be present and engaged on social media without being that guy who constantly tweets “Buy my book!”

 PicMonkey: fearless photo embetterment – In order to be effective at marketing, you need pretty pictures.
 Even if you’re not trained as a graphic designer, PicMonkey is a great way to create beautiful images for social media, websites, email newsletters, and other marketing materials.
 And at $39.99 for the year, it’s inexpensive compared to similar apps.
-I’ve been using PicMonkey for at least two years, and I’ve been extremely happy with their service.
+I’ve been using PicMonkey for at least three years, and I’ve been extremely happy with their service.

 Amazon KDP – Amazon’s e-publishing platform, Kindle Direct Publishing is the first market that carried one of my books.
 It’s pretty easy to use, has good reporting, and has all kinds of forums for users to connect, ask for advice, and more.

 CreateSpace – Also owned by Amazon, CreateSpace is where I create my print books.
 There are other options for this, but I don’t have any experience with them.
-CreateSpace is fairly simple to use, if you use their step-by-step wizard, and it has the benefit of being free.
+CreateSpace is fairly simple to use if you use their step-by-step wizard, and it has the benefit of being free.
 There are paid options, but I’ve never used any of them.
 You don’t need to use their paid services to create a high-quality product.

 MyBookTable – A great WordPress plug-in to showcase all your books.
 You can pull in Amazon reviews, link to all the places to purchase your book, share endorsements, embed a book trailer…basically anything you need in a book landing page, MyBookTable has it.
 I like it so much I’m a Kickstarter backer of their newest version, MyBookTable 3.